 The “Buffalo Chicken” was up next to be devoured.
 This may not be a sandwich that appeals to everyone.
 Sliced chicken breast, with Frank’s red hot sauce, butter milk ranch dressing and blue cheese.
 The combination of flavours is an assault on the tastebuds, which was exquisitely addictive.
-Not everyone will like the blue cheese, which can taste slightly over powering, however, as a cheese fan, I found it enjoyable nonetheless.

 Finally, a true American favourite, Skippy “Peanut butter” and Welche’s grape “Jelly”.
 There’s a reason why the Americans love this combination, and the reason is because its simply amazing.
 As a preference, I would have liked a copious amount more of the peanut butter and jelly in my sandwich, so to get the flavours emanating through stronger.

 If all of these delectable sandwiches were not enough, we had to try their “Beef Chilli Soup”.
 The soup was hearty and flavoursome.
 Please note that this is a traditional American chilli soup, so there is no chilli heat, as we would expect from an Asian dish.
 So if you want to try a “Beef” soup, without worrying about burning your palate, then this is definitely worth ordering.
 Personally, I found the soup even more enjoyable when I took it home and re-heated it the next day.
 The flavours had marinated more, giving a greater depth of flavour.